Military Aircraft Preservation Society (MAPS) Air Museum

 Gallery Two

-In the main display area, which is humidity and temperature controlled, you will find something of note in every nook and cranny.
-There is quite a bit of movie memorabilia here as it relates to the military.
-Several items caught my eye, Steve McQueen’s jacket from the Sand Pebbles film, Alan Alda’s bathrobe from MASH, and an original script from Catch-22.
+In the main display area, which is humidity and temperature-controlled, you will find something of note in every nook and cranny.
+There is quite a bit of military movie memorabilia here.
+Several items caught my eye: Steve McQueen’s jacket from the Sand Pebbles film, Alan Alda’s bathrobe from MASH, and an original script from Catch-22.

-The museum focuses on Ohioans who have severed in the military, and there is much to see here.
+The museum focuses on Ohioans who have served in the military, and there is much to see here.
 One famous Ohioan is Clark Gable.
 They have Gable’s dress uniform, which was specially tailored for him as well as all of his paperwork from the time he served in the war.
 Capt.
-Ronald Reagan signed his DD214 (or discharge form).
+Ronald Reagan signed his DD-214 (discharge form).
 You can’t get more Hollywood than that.

 Lenny Thoms, who served as the 1st Officer on PT-109 with John Kennedy on PT 109, was from Sandusky, Ohio.
 Thoms also captained the PT 579, Thomcat.
 PT 728 is named Thomcat in honor of Thoms, who survived the war but was killed in a railroad crossing accident in 1946.